 helo/ehlo Banners

-Your incoming and outgoing mails doesn’t need to be to or from same ip for the same pod, maybe ingress is via a LoadBalancer and ingress proxy, and outgoing will be from the node where the pod is running.
+Your incoming and outgoing mails don’t need to be to or from the same IP for the same pod; maybe ingress is via a LoadBalancer and ingress proxy, and outgoing will be from the node where the pod is running.
 So the A and PTR DNS records are different.
-Mail system can be strict for the correct usage with A and PTR records and whats is defined in the banners.
-So we need to define those in the main.cf
+Mail systems can be strict about the correct usage with A and PTR records and what is defined in the banners.
+So we need to define those in the main.cf from Postfix.

 smtpd_banner = {{ LOADBALANCER_INGRESS_NAME }} ESMTP $mail_name